A Claimant worked at a hotel for almost five years without incident.

 hearing, appeal hearing or, tribunal hearing).

-notes from the entire disciplinary process show that the Respondent
+notes from the second disciplinary process, although incomplete, show that the Respondent

 could not decide on the reason why the staff left on site by the